 Once you exit you will not be able to use the link you received again and will need to re-register with a different unique email address.

 Following the UAN process;

-After your SUITABILITY AND SUPPORT NEEDS ASSESSMENT and LITERACY AND NUMERACY ASSESSMENT the Course Coordinator will review applicants.
+After your SUITABILITY AND SUPPORT NEEDS ASSESSMENT and LITERACY AND NUMERACY ASSESSMENT the Course Manager will review applicants.